mberthos/gitops-istio-flagger/README.md

-# Introduction to Kustomize
-What is Kustomize?
-Kustomize is a standalone tool to customise the creation of Kubernetes objects through a file called kustomization.yaml.
-It introduces a template-free way to customize application configuration.
-It lets you customize an entire Kubernetes application without touching the actual YAML files.
-All the customization can be specified and can also be overridden in a special file called kustomization.yaml file.
-It is natively built into kubectl and follows a purely declarative approach to configuration customization.
-Without any further due, let's get into the hands-on section of Kustomize.
+# Deploying Applications in Kubernetes Using Flux
+Flux is an Open and extensible continuous delivery solution for Kubernetes.
+Flux is a GitOps tool for Kubernetes that synchronizes the state of manifests in a Git repository to what is running in a cluster.
+So what is GitOps?
+Is it a new tool in the market?
+GitOps provides a way for developers to manage operational workflow for using Kubernetes using Git.
+It is all about using a version-controlled system for the deployment of applications in Kubernetes.
+So Developers can directly push the code into production from the version-controlled system like Git.
+Moreover, any changes made can be easily tracked and reverted in case of any chaos.
+There are multiple tools in the market to run GitOps.
+Today in this article we would be experimenting with a tool called Flux.

-Full article can be found here https://pavan1999-kumar.medium.com/introduction-to-kustomize-97f990dc2f44
+Full Article can be found here https://medium.com/swlh/deploying-applications-in-kubernetes-using-flux-a9d171b11917